MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 1. Sign in to the [LCS portal](https://lcs.dynamics.com).
 1. Go to your project.
 1. On the top menu, select **Cloud-hosted environments**.
-1. Select your environment from the list.
+1. Select your environment in the list.
 1. In the environment information on the right, select **Log on to environment**.
 You will be sent to Commerce headquarters.
 1. Make sure that the **USRT** legal entity is selected in the upper-right corner.

-During post-provisioning activities in Commerce headquarters, ensure that the **USRT** legal entity is always selected.
+During post-provisioning activities in Commerce headquarters, make sure that the **USRT** legal entity is always selected.

 ## Configure the point of sale

 ### Associate a worker with your identity

-To associate a worker with your identity, follow these steps while in Commerce headquarters.
+To associate a worker with your identity, follow these steps in Commerce headquarters.

 1. Use the menu on the left to go to **Modules \> Retail and commerce \> Employees \> Workers**.
 1. In the list, find and select the following record: **000713 - Andrew Collette**.